 1985 – 1989

-• Speech “Protection Strategies by the Way of Patent Law”, ESDES Lyon, July 5th, 2007.
+• Speech “Protection Strategies by way of Patent Law”, ESDES Lyon, July 5th, 2007.

-• Organizer of two sessions for the conference-debate “Reassuring, Defense and Development of Intellectual Property” organized by Landwell & Partners on 15 June and 19 October 2004.
+• Organizer of two sessions for the conference-debate on “Reassuring, Defense and Development of Intellectual Property” in co-operation with Landwell & Partners on 15 June and 19 October 2004.

-• Speech “The Marriage of Law and Technology” concerning the particular use of a text mining software regarding patent and patent design, for the account of INVENTION MACHINE FRANCE (European User Group Meeting, 5th Conference – Sardinia, Baia Chia, 15 and 16 October 2001) and of its North American parent company.
+• Speech on “The Marriage of Law and Technology” concerning the particular use of a text mining software regarding patent and design, for INVENTION MACHINE FRANCE (European User Group Meeting, 5th Conference – Sardinia, Baia Chia, 15 and 16 October 2001) and of its North American parent company.

-• Writing of the legal section “France” (Chapter 10) of the collective work Mastering the IP Life Cycle-Towards a Tax-efficient Management of Intellectual Property Pights”, coll.
+• Author of the legal section on ‘France’ (Chapter 10) of the collective work Mastering the IP Life Cycle-Towards a Tax-efficient Management of Intellectual Property Pights”, coll.
 PwC, published in 2005 and updated in 2008.

 • Co-editor, under the direction of M Pierre-Louis Véron, of the collective works “Law and Practice Being Carried Out” (the section on infringement seizure, coll.
 Dalloz Action, publ.
 Dalloz, November 1998) and “Infringement Seizure” (coll.
 Dalloz Référence, Droit de l’entreprise, publ.
 Dalloz, September 1999).